rahulyhg/http_database/readme.md

 -------------------------

 * Unzip the package.
-* Upload the CodeIgniter folders and files to your server.
+* Upload the http_database folders and files to your server.
 Normally the index.php file will be at your root.
 * Rename database.template.php with database.php.
 * (Optional step)